Workplace Advisory & Compliance

 Performance evidence should be contemporaneous.
 Records made at the time, in factual rather than evaluative language, carry far more weight than reconstructed accounts.
 Where examples are used, they should be specific, dated and capable of being discussed with the employee.

 Reliance on a single example to support a broader conclusion is a recurring source of risk.
-Patterns should be evidenced as patterns.
+Patterns should be evidenced as patterns — a pattern is not established by one instance, however clear.
+Where the pattern crosses a longer period, the record should reflect that the issue has been observed, raised and given an opportunity to be addressed at each stage.

 Conversations, opportunity to respond and improvement plans

 Where decisions are made — warnings, role changes, separation — they should be made on the evidence and reasoning documented through the process, not on impressions formed outside it.
-The decision-maker should be able to articulate the material considered and the basis for the conclusion.
+The decision-maker should be able to articulate the material considered, the policies applied and the basis for the conclusion.

 How AWS supports performance management